Marianne is a British writer and researcher who has always been fascinated by names and where they come from.

 Another option is to name your baby after someone famous associated with space.
 Here are some examples of astronomers and astronauts.

-Mary Somerville (1780-1872): the first woman to be a member of the Royal Astromical Society alongside Caroline Hershel.
+- Mary Somerville (1780-1872): the first woman to be a member of the Royal Astronomical Society alongside Caroline Hershel.

 - Henrietta Swann Leavitt (1868-1921): She catalogued many stars, discovering the relationship between luminosity and stars that allowed Edwin Hubble to prove the universe is expanding.

 - Edmond Halley (1656–1742): described the orbit of several comets, discovering Halley's comet.

 - Yuri Gagarin (1934-1968): First man in space.

 - Neil Armstrong (1930-2012): First man on the moon.

 - Buzz Aldrin (1930- ): Second man on the moon.